A Second Home

 In my first week here they took me to a Brazilian store and asked me to buy everything that I loved that they should try, and we bought supplies to make it at home as well.
 We had Brazilian food during 3 or 4 nights.
 Patrick spent hours cooking 4 different dishes and trying to make me feel welcome and at home.

-Once, I had such a strong cramp episode, Patrick went to the store, bought chocolate ice cream, rented movies, made brownies and gave me a blanket telling me to lay down on the couch and have a light day.
-Tim tried to help me offering to take a bath on their jacuzzi in their bathroom and giving me heating pads.
+Once, I had such a strong cramp episode, Patrick went to the store, bought chocolate ice cream, rented movies, made brownies and gave me a blanket, suggesting I take the day off.
+Tim gave me some heating pads and told me to just relax.

 I love them and I'm thankful of having them in my life because they are the type of people that hug me when I need and give me support and care.
 I will miss each one of them so much when I leave, but I'm sure that our friendship won't have an end; I'll try my best to keep in contact and still be part of their lives.
 The precious moments and times we lived together will be forever in my heart."